What’s on: September 21 - September 28, 2016

 Age UK coffee morning, Community Centre 10am-12pm.
 Information, guidance, support and activities.

-1pm-3pm - Kurling at The Stanhope Hall, Boston Road. £3, includes tea and biscuits.
+1pm-3pm - Kurling at The Stanhope Hall, Boston Road.
+Entrance fee per session £3 per person - and there is a (free) tea and biscuits ‘break’ at about 2pm.

 Various dance classes at Dance 10, The Dance House, South Street.
 Information: 01507 524740.